Mark Moyar: Accomplishments

 Moyar is the author of the 2006 book Triumph Forsaken: The Vietnam War, 1954–1965.
 In it he argues that Ngo Dinh Diem was an effective leader.
 Moyar states that supporting the November 1963 coup was one of the worst American mistakes of the war.
 The other biggest mistakes according to Moyar were: the failure to cut the Ho Chi Minh trail, and the United States Congress' refusal to support the South Vietnamese government after the 1973 Paris Peace Accords were violated, and the refusal of emergency aid to South Vietnam near the end of the war.

 Triumph Forsaken caused a great stir and many opinionated reviews, some negative, as well as some positive.
-In response to the reactions engendered by the book, Andrew Wiest and Michael J. Doidge edited Triumph revisited : historians battle for the Vietnam War (2010), a collection of detailed reviews of the book by 15 different academic historians.
+In response to the reactions engendered by the book, Andrew Wiest and Michael J. Doidge edited Triumph Revisited: Historians Battle for the Vietnam War (2010), a collection of detailed reviews of the book by 15 different academic historians.
 The reviews are attached to responses by Moyar, who challenges the criticism of his work.

+In 2022, Moyar published the second volume of his Vietnam War trilogy, Triumph Regained: The Vietnam War, 1965–1968.
+Continuing the revisionist thesis he began in Triumph Forsaken, Moyar argues that the United States and South Vietnam were militarily winning the war during this period, and that major political decisions in Washington, rather than battlefield failure, ultimately led to defeat.

+Triumph Regained: The Vietnam War, 1965–1968 (2022) continued Moyar’s revisionist interpretation of the war.
+The book has been reviewed and discussed in military history and conservative-leaning publications, where it was praised for its extensive use of primary sources and its challenge to the conventional narrative that the war was unwinnable by the mid-1960s.

+In 2025, Moyar was awarded the Freedom and Opportunity Academic Prize by the Heritage Foundation for his scholarship and teaching in military history.

+Scholarship

+Moyar is best known for his revisionist scholarship on the Vietnam War.
+His book Triumph Forsaken: The Vietnam War, 1954–1965 (2006) challenged the prevailing academic consensus by arguing that the United States and South Vietnam were militarily winning the war until the 1963 assassination of President Ngo Dinh Diem.
+The book sparked significant scholarly debate and was the subject of multiple academic reviews.

+His later works include A Question of Command: Counterinsurgency Leadership from the Civil War to Iraq (2009), Oppose Any Foe: The Rise of America’s Special Operations Forces (2017), and Triumph Regained: The Vietnam War, 1965–1968 (2022).